luciopaiva/particles/README.md

 # Particles

-This is a experiment I made to try P5.js, a library I came to know after watching [Daniel Shiffman's](http://shiffman.net/) classes on Youtube.
+This is an experiment I made to try P5.js, a library I came to know after watching [Daniel Shiffman's](http://shiffman.net/) classes on Youtube.

 You can just go play it yourself online: http://luciopaiva.com/particles